When my daughter brought home a paper for a new school project, I was kinda excited for it.

 Step 2 : Paint Model Solar System Box

-After you get all of your supplies, it’s time to paint the box.
+After getting all of the supplies, it’s time to paint the box.

-We used a small moving box.
-It wasn’t perfect, since we definitely could have used a box that was a little longer, but we already had it at home and decided that we could make it work.
+We used a small moving box for this project.
+It wasn’t perfect, since we definitely could have used a longer box, but we already had it on hand and decided that we could make it work.

 First, we cut off 3 of the box flaps.
 We left one long flap at the top of the box because Lyvi wanted to add her name to it.

 Then, we painted the box black (inside and out).
-We added white speckles to it, to make it look more galactic.
+We added white speckles to it, in order to make it look more galactic.

 Step 3: Paint the Planets